ibis-hdl/compiler/Readme.md

 ## ToDo Documentation

 Switch from MarkDown to ReStructuredText.
-At this state, Doxygen miss some MarkDown and ReStructuredText features, Sphinx multi projects and Doxygen's Todo tags/list.
+At this state, Doxygen miss some MarkDown and ReStructuredText features, Sphinx multi projects and doesn't seems to support Doxygen's Todo tags/list.

 - [Documenting C++ Code](https://developer.lsst.io/cpp/api-docs.html)